 A nurse gives you an incorrect medication

-A nurse gives you incorrect medication when doing the medication round, by mixing up the medication cups or misreading your notes.
+A nurse gives you an incorrect medication or an incorrect dosage when doing the medication round, by mixing the medication cups or misreading your notes.

 The incorrect medications interact with the other medications you are already taking.
 The known interactions with other medications can seriously affect your health and be life-threatening.